 The Dishonest Church

 active in Spilt Ink since July 10, 1996.

 Esther writes fiction, nonfiction and poetry, specializing in "sizzling romances" under the pen names of

 Zumaya Publications in March, 2003.

-She has also published 11 novels and over a dozen short works under her pen names,
+She has since published 14 novels and 24 short works under her pen names

-most in e-editions.
+in both print and ebook.
 In addition to Spilt Ink, Esther is a member of the

 Silicon Valley and